MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 Now that you have all results, let's extract some data from it.
 You can extract the number of physical qubits, the total runtime in nanoseconds, and the QEC code distance for the logical qubits.
-In addition to the total number of physical qubits, you can extract their breakdown into number of physical qubits for executing the algorithm and the number of physical qubits required for the T-factories that produce the required T states.
+In addition to the total number of physical qubits, you can extract their breakdown into number of physical qubits for executing the algorithm and the number of physical qubits required for the T factories that produce the required T states.

 ```python
 names = list(input_params.keys())